Computer vs. Smartphone

 |Data Entry and user input||A computer uses a keyboard for data entry that most users are familiar with and comfortable using.
 The mouse is also available for easy scrolling and clicking.||Smartphones feature an on-screen touch keyboard that is much smaller than that of a standard computer.
 The smaller keyboard can make typing more difficult for users, especially for those who have big fingers.
 Some smartphones feature a slide-out keyboard, with actual keys to press.
 Again, this keyboard is much smaller than a standard computer keyboard and can still be difficult for some users.|

-Most users today have both a smartphone and computer in their homes and use a smartphone for phone calls, messaging, browsing the Internet, reading e-mail, and other small jobs and then a computer for more complicated projects or work.
-If you are trying to decide between only a smartphone or a computer also consider a tablet or a hybrid computer, which offers the best of both a laptop and tablet.
+Most users today have both a smartphone and a computer in their home.
+They use a smartphone for phone calls, messaging, browsing the Internet, reading e-mail, and other small jobs and use a computer for more complicated projects or work.
+If you are trying to decide between only a smartphone or a computer, also consider a tablet or a hybrid computer, which offers the best of both a laptop and tablet.

-Finally, if you're considering a smartphone but don't think you'll use the Internet much we highly recommend purchasing a feature phone instead of a smartphone to avoid the monthly data costs on your phone bill.
+Finally, if you're considering a smartphone but don't think you'll use the Internet or data very much, we highly recommend purchasing a feature phone instead of a smartphone to avoid the monthly data costs on your phone bill.